cqb13/Learning-Latin/textbook/INTRODUCTION.md

 ## Introduction

 Welcome to "The Basics of Latin Grammar"!
-This comprehensive textbook is designed to provide you with a solid foundation in the intricacies of the Latin languages Grammar.
+This comprehensive textbook is designed to provide you with a solid foundation in the intricacies of the Latin language's grammar.

 ## Chapter I: Declension